 These free family tree forms allow you to copy the details from the microfiche or online versions of the GRO Index.
 These charts are especially helpful should you access it in a record office or library.

 These free family history charts can be used to copy details from the

 |1871 Census||1881 Census||1891 Census|

 |1901 Census||1911 Census|

-These free family tree charts can be used to copy the details from either the microfiche or online versions of parish registers.
-In this connection, unfortunately not all parish registers are available on-line, so you may have to visit a Record Office to consult them.
+These free charts can be used to copy the details from either the microfiche or online versions of parish registers.
+In this connection, unfortunately not all parish registers are available on-line, so you may have to visit a record office to consult them.

-These charts will make it easier to transfer information afterwards, however you have chosen to document your genealogical research.
+These charts will make it easier to transfer information afterwards whichever way you have chosen to document your genealogical research.

 |Baptisms pre 1813||Baptisms after 1813|

 |Burials pre 1813||Burials after 1813|